wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 * <strong>Workflow Builder</strong> is a drag-and-drop tool used by business experts, analysts, and process owners to define the business logic of their application and create <strong>business process flows</strong> which can be evolved in Service Studio.

-* <strong>Forge</strong> is the marketplace repository of reusable <a target="_blank" href="https://www.outsystems.com/evaluation-guide/how-is-software-in-the-forge-licensed/">BSD-licensed</a> open-source components that can be used in applications built with OutSystems.
+* <a target="_blank" href="https://www.outsystems.com/forge/list?q=&t=&o=most-popular&tr=False&oss=False&c=%20&a=&v=&hd=False&tn=&scat=forge"><strong>Forge</strong></a> is the marketplace of reusable <a target="_blank" href="https://www.outsystems.com/evaluation-guide/how-is-software-in-the-forge-licensed/">BSD-licensed</a> open-source components that can be used in applications built with OutSystems.
 It is a marketplace of entire applications, components, connectors and templates created by OutSystems and its developer community.

    PROTIP: Using other developers' components not only minimizes errors and testing efforts, but also saves time otherwise spent arguing about decisions incorporated in the example.